 Peer Review and Feedback

 Plan to spend 1-2 hours each week on peer review.
 After you turn in your assignment, you will have two days to review your assigned peers’ work and give them constructive comments.
-You will be assigned to give feedback to four people each week: three participants (that rotate each week), and your mentor.
+You will be assigned to give feedback to four people each week: three participants (that rotate each week), and your peer group leader.
 The purpose for peer review is twofold: (1) to learn from the work of others and (2) to provide helpful comments to others.
 We will create a feedback schedule that shows your assigned peers each week.
 It is critical that you complete your assignment on time and that you give feedback to your assigned peers.
 Past participants in the study group say that the peer review is one of their favorite parts of the experience.

 –Ancestry.com Family Trees or a Family Tree Software program of your choice (optional): in Lesson 2, we will be encouraging you to organize your DNA matches by adding them to your family tree once you determine the relationship.
 This works well in Ancestry.com’s online family tree program.
 You can also do this in whatever family tree software program you use (but not FamilySearch Family Tree or other online collaborative trees).
 We will not be sharing family trees for peer review.